Florida Weather and Clothing

 This is our recommended layering for the coldest of days:

-From the bottom layer up (above your undergarments ), shorts or swim suit below, t-shirt (long sleeve if you've got it)
+From the bottom layer up (above your undergarments), shorts or swim suit, t-shirt (long sleeve if you've got it) above.
+Next

-above.
-Next water resistant pants (something like rain pants) or wetsuit bottom below with a sweatshirt, sweater in the
+water resistant pants (something like rain pants) or wet suit bottom below and a cold weather top.
+In the coldest weather, a

-coldest weather, a jacket above.
-The idea is to be able to stay warm in the morning and layer down to your comfort level
+jacket top above.
+The idea is to be able to stay warm in the morning and layer down to your comfort level as the day

-as the day warms.
+warms.
 It is not unusual to have 20 degree swings in temperature during the winter months.
-This is all
+This is all contingent upon

 What to Bring